OSMED-admin/aspa/README.md

 This database was constructed and validated through a formal process described in the following publication:

 > Kanikkannan L, Hogan K, Reynolds RJ.
-Construction of the Astronaut and Spaceflight Participant Archive (ASPA): A Public Database for Human Spaceflight Research. *Journal Name*.
+The Astronaut and Spaceflight Participant Archive: A Database for Human Health Research in Spaceflight. *Submitted to* Scientific Data.
 2025.
-DOI: [Insert Article DOI]
+DOI:

 ## Citation